 When you buy roasted coffee beans at the store, you might notice that they come in a vacuum-sealed bag.
 But have you ever wondered why that is?

 This is because coffee beans are best preserved when they are kept in an airtight environment.
-Vacuum-sealing coffee beans help to keep the beans fresh by preventing oxygen from coming into contact with them.
+Vacuum-sealing coffee beans helps to keep the beans fresh by preventing oxygen from coming into contact with them.
 This maintains the beans’ flavor and prevents them from going rancid.

 So the next time you’re buying coffee beans, make sure to look for vacuum-sealed bags.
 This indicates that the beans are fresh and will taste great when brewed.